DIY Pipe Table - Use With Any Wood Table Top

 One of the great things about this pipe table project is that you can use this setup with just about any table top that you can screw into.
 Instead of using an existing table top from IKEA, you could use a butcher block, a door, or just about any surface you can mount into.
 The metal pipe structure will give your structure lots of strength and an industrial look.
 We hope you'll try to build your own pipe table and then share it with us!

-- A tabletop with your desired dimensions (we used the Vika Amon from IKEA).
+- A tabletop with your desired dimensions.
+We used an IKEA tabletop

 Here are the materials and some of the tools that you will need for this project for the project.

 Depending on the table top and the type of pipe you use, you can pull this project together for under $100.

 The assembly of this table is almost so simple that it seems ridiculous to document the steps.
 But everyone loves a good picture tutorial, so here we go!

 Attach the Flanges to the Bottom of the Table

 You can measure if you like, but for this kind of project you can almost "eye" it.
 You want to get the flanges an equal distance away from the four corners of the table top.
 These flanges will attach to the pipe.

 Using the appropriate length wood screw, attach the flange to the bottom of the table top.